2020-2021 Lawyer’s Guide To

 There is a misconception that just because a domain is “aged” it is better.
 An old domain that has been abused or neglected is no better (and sometimes worse) than a newly registered domain.

-Are keywords in a domain name helpful?
+Does having relevant keywords in a law firm’s domain name help with SEO?

 Domains are the “address” of your website that a human being can easily type in.
 For example, http://www.examplefirm.com is a domain (see our discussion of TLDs and SEO below for more).
 When selecting a domain for your law firm, keep the following in mind: